 Olthuis, who along with building partner Dutch Docklands, designed a section of floating islands for Dubai's man-made Palm Islands development project, has also created a patent which scales up the technology used for a houseboat to floating structures big enough to hold cars, roads and houses.

 "Water is a workable building layer or a floating foundation and if you turn water into space, which is a dramatic change of mindset, there's a whole new world of possibilities," Olthuis told Reuters.

 He said the basis for his design isn't any different than the normal Dutch floating technology used for houseboats.

 "It is just a floating foundation, mostly made of concrete and foam which is quite stable, heavy, and goes up and down with waves and up and down with the sea level," he said.

 The floating city of the future is still a dream, but Olthuis's firm, WaterStudio, which he started a decade ago, designs buildings and floating structures which try to combat the challenges posed by rising sea levels.

 "Because of urbanization and climate change, all the big cities have space limitations.
 We can create space with water, space that others have never even seen," he said.

 He said he wants to create space where land is under threat from rising sea levels and compares the methods for building floating structures to the invention of the elevator.

 "If the elevator were never invented, then cities wouldn't have buildings with more than three or four levels, because nobody wants to walk up more than that.
 But with elevators, we can climb 20, 30 even 40 flights."

-Olthuis's firm has designed plenty of floating homes in The Netherlands and is laying plans to start building an entirely new floating neighbourhood with 1,200 homes.
+Olthuis's firm has designed plenty of floating homes in The Netherlands and is laying plans to start building an entirely new floating neighborhood with 1,200 homes.